sultanofstaking/Zenon-Genesis-Pillar-Deployment-5.0/README.md

 `./znn-controller`

-Select 1 to deploy the pillar, this will spit out a producer address.
+Select 1 to deploy the pillar, this will spit out a producer address (save this as you will need it in syrius).
 From here continue to register the pillar in syrius.
 Insert the address from the step above in the producer address section.
+You will also need to select reward distribution percentages.
+This can be adjusted later so dont overthink it.

 Note: If you want to collect rewards in another address in syrius simply select "update pillar" on the pillar tab and imput the address.